Yazeed2-learning/flask/README.md

-## flask introduction
+# Flask introduction

-# Project idea
+## Project idea

 create a simple flask api that record different rooms temperature every day and can output an average temperatures

-# learning outcomes:
+## Learning outcomes:
-1- create a flask api
+1. create a flask api
-2- connect flask with postgres
+2. connect flask with postgres
-3- review for postgres
+3. review for postgres